-Entity Roles and responsibilities Regional Project Steering Committee (RPSC) Review and validation of annual work and budget plans; Supervision, coordination, and decision-making related to the implementation of the program and the annual work plan and budget; Continuous consultations with key stakeholders; Review and validation of annual progress reports; - Review and approval of annual work plan & budget; - Review and approval of annual progress and completion reports; - Monitoring of the recommendations' implementation; - Orientation and/or management decision-making.
-Project Management Unit (led by ADPP Angola) Development of the project's operations plan and the annual work plan and budget; Follow-up of the project's operations plan and the annual work plan and budget execution; Development of data collection, treatment, analysis and dissemination tools; Coordination of collection, treatment, analysis and dissemination of data and information; Preparation and consolidation of quarterly activity reports, annual progress reports, and project completion report; Dissemination of project evaluation and monitoring reports; Implementation of decisions and corrective actions; National EEs (ADPP - Participation to the validation of project annual work plan and budget; Angola, DAPP Namibia) - Monitoring of the project implementation at national level;
+Entity Roles and responsibilities Regional Project Steering Committee (RPSC) nian and bildget. - Review and approval of annual work plan & budget; - Review and approval of annual progress and completion reports; - Monitoring of the recommendations' implementation; - Orientation and/or management decision-making.
+Project Management Unit (led by ADPP Angola) - Development of the project's operations plan and the annual work plan and budget; - Follow-up of the project's operations plan and the annual work plan and budget execution; - Development of data collection, treatment, analysis and dissemination tools; - Coordination of collection, treatment, analysis and dissemination of data and information; National EEs (ADPP Angola, DAPP Namibia) Participation to the validation of project annual work plan and budget; Monitoring of the project implementation at national level; Gathering, treatment, analysis and management of project data; Monitoring and specific studies activities supervision; Preparation and transmission of quarterly reports and annual progress reports to PMU; Contribution to the diffusion of project's monitoring and evaluation reports;

-- Gathering, treatment, analysis and management of project data; - Monitoring and specific studies activities supervision; - Preparation and transmission of quarterly reports and annual progress reports to PMU; - Contribution to the diffusion of project's monitoring and evaluation reports; - Implementation of recommendations and decisions at national and local level;
+- Implementation of recommendations and decisions at national and local level;